A DisneySea-like Adventure in Hakone

 Henry VIII's Hampton Court Palace today is accessible by train or bus, not only on boat

-Spot the controversial "H.A." initials in the Grand Hall of Hampton Court Palace
+A controversial "H.A." initials make its mark on a wood panel in the Grand Hall

 Courtyard protocols